Experienced 3D freelance writer, renderer and modeler. Certified software project manager. Avid reader.

-Ever since I attended, or to be honest dropped out of Westerdal’s School of Communication just before my final exam sometime last century, I have been an enthusiastic workplace schizophrenic.
-Somewhere along the way I became a mix of vertex and pixel-slinging writer and technophile.
-I blame this on Westerdals, mostly, as that college also introduced me to the lifelong love-affair I have with computer technology; Their Macs opened entirely new doors and universes to me, which is how, and why I jumped ship into a world of better money and worse hourse, by starting out as a SysAdmin – with Novell and Windows certifications from the dark ages.
+have been an enthusiastic workplace juggler ever since I attended Westerdal’s School of Communication.
+Or, to be precise, dropped out just before my final exam sometime last century.
+Somewhere along the way, I became what one of my AMD bosses call their human Swiss Army knife; I am a mix of startup enthusiast, hired tech-industry-gun, as well as a vertex and pixel-slinging writer and render jockey.
+I mostly blame this on Westerdals.
+They introduced me to the lifelong love affair I have with computer technology.
+Their Macs opened entirely new doors and universes for me.
+This is how and why I jumped ship into a world of better money and worse hours by rebooting my career into IT, starting out as a SysAdmin – with Novell and Windows certifications from the dark ages.

-I moved up and along into software development as a tester/test manager, and took my first Project Management class in ’98, as the junior in the classroom
+I moved up and along into software development as a tester/test manager.
+I took my first Project Management class in ’98 as the junior in the classroom.

-I have since taken classes and certifications in anything from Public Acquisitions to a starter in Escenic, am a SCRUM-mistress, and am currently working towards a bachelor’s in Project Management from BI – The Norwegian School of Business – where I am working on my paper on risk management in international projects.
-I’ve recently started updating my skills again, starting with TreeHouse’s GIT-classes and working towards a PMP.
+I have since taken courses and certifications in anything from Public Acquisitions to a starter in Escenic, am a SCRUM-mistress, and recently worked towards a bachelor’s in Project Management from BI – The Norwegian School of Business.

 Places I’ve worked

-In addition, I’ve always freelanced in 2- and 3D on the side, brokering at Turbosquid and CG Trader, as well as tending to clients as diverse as DAZ Productions (where I wrote a set of tutorials called BCFs), AMD, rendering some of their CAD-ads, and 3D World, where I have been a regular contributor since 2006
+You may want to check out my CV to see the cool projects I’ve worked on over the years. but what it doesn’t mention is that I’ve also always freelanced on the side, brokering at Turbosquid, DAZ3D and CG Trader, as well as tending to clients as diverse as DAZ Productions, AMD,, and 3D World, where I have been a regular contributor since 2006

 ‘m passionate about what I do, be it my renders, writing or software projects.
 Sometimes a little too much.
-Sometimes I pull too many hours and fret too much, but I believe that you do need that spark, that something that fuels you, to do a good job.
+Sometimes I pull too many hours and fret too much, but I believe that you do need that spark, that something that fuels and drives you to do a good job

-Like everybody else, I have family and friends who mean the world to me, and with who I love to spend time, regardless of whether it’s over a good, homecooked meal, or out and about, just hanging out.
-This matters to me – I firmly believe behaviour is truth, and that you make an effort to make time for the people and things in your life that matter.
+Like everybody else, I have family and friends who mean the world to me and with whom I love to spend time, regardless of whether it’s over a good, homecooked meal or out and about, just hanging out.
+This matters to me.
+I am the kind of person who shows care by doing, ironically not always being good with words.
+I firmly believe behaviour is truth, and it’s not how you feel or what you say that matters, but how you behave.

 Likes and Dislikes